 - At first, app servers send malicious codes to the Android device in the form of updates.
 These files will be stored inside the ‘assets’ folder in the names such as “cache.bin,” “settings.bin,” “data.droid,” or seemingly innocuous “.png” files.

 - Malicious code opens the ‘1.png’ file saved inside the ‘assets’ folder.
 Malicious code will decrypt the file using the RC4 protocol with the package name as the key.
 It stores the decrypted file in the mane of ‘loader.dex’ file.

 - The loader.dex file creates an HTTP request to the C2 server requesting AES keys to decrypt the second payload ‘2.png’.

 - The C2 server sends the keys to decrypt the second payload for execution.

-- The payload tries to hijacks the Notification listener service to read the SMS like Android Joker malware.
-The malware then processes the SMS data to the final stage and send the data to the C2 server.
+- The payload tries to hijack the Notification listener service to read the SMS like Android Joker malware.
+The malware then processes the SMS data to the final stage and sends the data to the C2 server.

-- Upon further analysis, it was found that the malware can send this information, including carrier, phone number, SMS message, IP address, country, network status, along with auto-renewing subscriptions information.
+- Upon further analysis, it was found that the malware can send this information, including carrier, phone number, SMS message, IP address, country, and network status, along with auto-renewing subscription information.

-Please share this article to other and make them aware about these new fake apps on the play store.
-If you find this article interesting read more such articles here:
+Please share this article with others and make them aware of these new fake apps on the play store.
+If you find this article interesting, read more such articles here: